 Some say that it was caused by an attempt to generate electricity by splitting particles of air.
 Others that it was divine retribution for unspeakable acts.
 Nobody knows for certain what really happened, but what everyone knows is that the very fabric of reality was torn asunder.
 What was once a series of impregnable cities became a nightmare where gravity could suddenly reverse, where the unfortunate could take another step and burst into flame, where one could turn a corner and vanish into thin air, only to reappear months later with no warning.
 Where the humans and dwarves disappeared, to be replaced with the Fomorians.
 The 'orcs'.

 Welcome to the Connacht Disaster Zone.

-- Fomorians In Their Own Words: a series of posts wherein Fomorians discuss what being a Fomorian means to them.
-No artwork yet
+A series of blog posts where Fomorians discuss what it means to them.

 - Arrival (~2700 words).
 Two children arrival at a top secret detention facility for orcs somewhere in Ireland.
 This is effectively the starting point.

 - Porter (~2170 words).
 Backstory for one side character in Arrival, as suggested by my brother.

 - Night Shift (~1730 words).
 A guard’s internal monologue during the tedious night shift.
 This is the alternative starting point, being set the same day and in the same place as Arrival.